arvind-rama/url_shortener/README.md

 UrlShortener

 ## Synopsis
-URL Shortener is an alpha engine/plugin gem , when setup and added to an application, it provides the views and services to generate short url and redirection from short url
+URL Shortener is an alpha engine/plugin gem , when setup and added to an application, it provides the views and services to generate short url and redirection from the generated short url

 ## Motivation